kghose/groho/docs/Readme.md

 In the current (2020) incarnation we periodically load the scenario.
 The loading process resolves all `insert`s and we get back a list of lines.
 We then check the lines for changes.
-While the details of the checking can be improved, this method is superior to the file watching method:
+This method is superior to the older file watching method:

-1. We don't have to keep track and monitor each individual scenario file explicitly
+1. The algorithm is simpler: We don't have to keep track of and monitor each individual scenario file explicitly.
+This also gave rise to an issue where we could change what files composed a scenario in an edit, and it got complicated to update the watchers to track these new files, or remove stale files from the watch list.
-2. Non-functional changes, like changes in comments, changes in spacings etc, do not trigger a restart.
+2. Non-functional changes: adding/removing comments, adding non-functional whitespace and so on are ignored in a very natural manner.

-There might be a slight increase in work becasue we repeatedly reload the scenario, these are small text files, so the overhead is small.
+There might be a slight increase in work because we repeatedly reload the scenario.
+However these are small text files reloaded at (in CPU time) a low rate, so the overhead is insignificant.

 # [Current road map](roadmap.md)